Shark repellent: History

 Since the 1970s, there have been studies of how the Moses sole repels sharks, with Clark and Gruber both studying it.
 As of 2004 it has not found practical use, however, as the chemicals are perishable, and the repellent had to be injected into the shark's mouth to be effective; in nature the substance is secreted on the skin and is thus ingested by sharks when they bite the sole.

 Since the 1980s, there is evidence that surfactants such as sodium lauryl sulfate can act as a shark repellent at concentrations of the order of 100 parts per million.
 However, this does not meet the desired "cloud" deterrence level of 0.1 parts per million.

-There have been validated field tests and studies to confirm the effectiveness of semiochemicals as a shark repellent.
-From 2005-2010, an extensive study on the effectiveness of semiochemicals as a shark repellent was conducted by scientists from SharkDefense Technologies and Seton Hall University.
-The study's results were published in the scientific journal Ocean & Coastal Management in 2013.
-The study concluded that the existence of a putative chemical shark repellent has been confirmed.

-As of 2014, SharkDefense partnered with SharkTec LLC to manufacture the semiochemical in a canister as a shark repellent for consumers called Anti-Shark 100.

-According to a 2014 report by the National Oceanic and Atmospheric Administration, SharkDefense used the same semiochemicals found in SharkTec's product to reduce shark by-catch by 71% in a government grant initiative.
-The government agency NOAA released these findings in a report to Congress.